Tiki torches are popular outdoor lights. They appear in diverse styles and sizes, but they share some traits.

 Gasoline is flammable around an open flame, like a pilot light.

 Gasoline is highly flammable.
 It is also highly explosive when mixed with air, as it would be in a torch.
-This can be dangerous because a pilot light is an open flame, and it’s possible that the gasoline can ignite while you’re carrying the torch around your homeOpens in a new tab. or yard.
+This can be dangerous because a pilot light is an open flame, and it’s possible that the gasoline can ignite while you’re carrying the torch around your home or yard.

 The fumes from gasoline are also highly toxic.
 Breathing them in for an extended period can cause headaches, nausea, vomiting, and dizziness.